JBrandonMJuarez/JBrandonMJuarez/README.md

   * Analysis of Digital Filtering Algorithms in Embedded Hardware and Software
   * Analysis and Comparison of Digital Filtering Algorithms on DSP and FPGA

-To access the source code of a specific project, simulations, or any paper

 <!--
 **JBrandonMJuarez/JBrandonMJuarez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.